 - Whisk in the pumpkin.
 Gradually whisk in the evaporated milk.
 Pour into a 9 inch springform pan.

-- Bake for 15 minutes at 400 F, then reduce heat to 300 F and continue baking for 20 to 35 minutes, or until an instant read thermometer reads 175 F when inserted in the middle of the pie.
+Bake for 15 minutes at 400 F, then reduce heat to 300 F and continue baking for 30 to 45 minutes, or until an instant read thermometer reads 175 F when inserted in the middle of the pie.
 When finished cooking, the center will jiggle slightly but will not slosh.

 - Remove the pie from the oven and let cool for 90 minutes.
 Place in the refrigerator to cool completely.